PseudoDevs/IamGhost/amd9.md

-Last updated: 2024-04-05 20:15:51
+Last updated: 2024-04-05 20:17:31
-Random Quote: Know what time it is?
-It's do-o-clock, lets ride! - Barney Stinson
+Random Quote: The only person who gets to torture my brother is me. - Wednesday Addams